Blue–green distinction in language: OtjiHimba

 The Himba people use a single word for shades of green and blue: buru.
-They curiously have only three other color names; thus, their limited color perception has both aroused interest in anthropologists, who have studied this phenomenon.
+They curiously have only three other color names; thus, their limited color perception has aroused interest in anthropologists, who have studied this phenomenon.

 Setswana

 Tswana uses the same word tala to refer to both blue and green.
 One has to deduce from the context and prior knowledge, of what is being talked about, to be able to pinpoint exactly the color in question.

 Northern Caucasus languages

 In the language Tsakhur, not only are blue and green distinguished, but also turquoise.

 Pama–Nyungan languages

 Eastern Arrernte

 In Eastern Arrernte, the words atherrke and atherrke-atherrke both can be used to refer to the colour green, including some shades of blue and yellow.
 Additionally, atherrke can also be used as a noun to refer to grass and other small plants.